XnLogicaL/roblox-python-fps-unlocker/README.md

-# roblox-python-fps-unlocker
+# roblox fps unlocker
-Simple script that lets you change your maximum FPS in Roblox.
+Simple python script that lets you change your maximum FPS in Roblox.

 # requirements
 - python 3.11 (I wrote it in 3.11, it might work with older versions.)